Fraud Blocker

 Step 3: Wrap Each Item Individually

-Every fragile item should be wrapped on its own.
+Every fragile item should be wrapped separately.

 Best Wrapping Techniques